Alaashmed/Elzero-first-template/README.txt

 Welcome to my second HTML/CSS project on GitHub!

 ## About
-This project was created as part of my learning journey in web development. this is the first template of elzero academi templates for css.
+This project was created as part of my learning journey in web development. this is the first template of elzero academy's templates for css.

 ## Note
 - This project is responsive and will work well on any size of screens; from small and mobile screen to larger screen.